tbenthompson/taskloaf/README.md

 ### Using taskloaf from python is super easy!
 Just run: `pip install taskloaf`

-This assumes you have a C++14 compiler available (gcc 4.8 or higher and clang 3.4 or higher should be sufficient).
-Check the documentation for dependencies if you have trouble.
+This assumes you have a CMake and a C++14 compiler available (gcc 4.8 or higher and clang 3.4 or higher should be sufficient).
+Check the documentation (LINK) for how to set up the dependencies if you have trouble.

 An example:
 ```python